| Lenihan completes

 Real.
 The skaters followed El Camino Real all the way to San Jose to the

 San Jose Arena.
+The skaters

 departed in the early morning mist.
 The first leg of their journey was